zce/velite/docs/guide/define-collections.md

 ## Content Body

-Velite built-in Loader keep content raw body in `meta.content`, and plain text body in `meta.plain`.
+Velite's built-in loader keeps content's raw body in `meta.content`, and the plain text body in `meta.plain`.

-To extract the original content, you can customize a schema.
+To add them as a field, you can use a custom schema.

 ```js
 const posts = defineCollection({